 - Bursaries will only be provided if the applicant is presenting an abstract.

 - Bursaries can only be paid after a meeting and against a claim in the prescribed format, supported by original receipts, a copy of the email confirming the award and a certificate of attendance.
 A short report on the meeting will also be required.
-Claims must be presented within four weeks of the advertised closing date of the meeting to which they relate.
-Late claims will not be considered.

 - Claimants will be required to certify whether any additional funding has been requested/obtained and the amount.
 The amount of any additional funding may be deducted from the amount payable by the Society.